rax-register/rax-register.github.io/_posts/2020-07-09-htb-bashed.md

 ![](/images/bashed/8. phpbash.png "phpbash")

 And we are greeted with what looks like a terminal window.
-Could this be a bash shell via php?
+Let's see what we can do:

     whoami